makepath/medaprep/README.rst

 medaprep
 #########

-High-dimensional data can be *prickly*, use medaprep to prepare ``xarray`` Datasets for downstream tasks.
+medaprep is used to prepare ``xarray`` Datasets for downstream tasks.

 Usage
 #####